Believe (Orianthi album)

 Believe is the second studio album by Australian guitarist Orianthi and her debut album recorded for a major label.
 It was released on 26 October 2009 by Geffen Records.
 The album's release was pushed back by Geffen to coincide with the compilation album This Is It by Michael Jackson, as a result of the publicity generated from her appearance in the concert film of the same name.
 The album peaked at number 77 at the Billboard 200.

 The song "Believe" from which the album is titled, is a cover of the Niels Brinck's song "Believe Again", best known as the Danish entry for the Eurovision Song Contest 2009.
 Virtuoso guitarist Steve Vai appears on and co-wrote the song "Highly Strung".
 "Suffocated", a cover of a song by American band Sound the Alarm, appears on the soundtrack of music video game Guitar Hero: Warriors of Rock.

-The album was re-released on 8 June 2010.
-Several tracks from Believe are remixed ("Bad News", "Think Like a Man", and "What's It Gonna Be"), while God Only Knows, Untogether, and Drive Away are omitted.
+The album was re-released as Believe (II) on 8 June 2010.
+Two tracks from Believe are remixed ("Bad News" and "Think Like a Man"), while "God Only Knows", "Untogether", and "Drive Away" are omitted.
 It also includes four new songs, including the album's second single "Shut Up and Kiss Me".

 Track listing

-All songs were produced by Howard Benson, except for track 17.
+All songs were produced by Howard Benson.